About the Artist

 Her watercolor, “80 East” won the coveted Palette Award at the Arnot Art Museum’s Palette exhibition in 2020.
 She also received Honorable Mention awards at Palette exhibitions in 2018 and 2022 for “Jonagold” (watercolor) and “Emerald City” (acrylic), respectively.

-Born in South Bend, IN, Beth was raised in Alexandria, VA.
-She attributes her creative gifts to her paternal grandmother and aunt, who were both artists, and to her mother, who was passionate about fashion, funky jewelry and interior design.
+Beth attributes her creative gifts to her paternal grandmother and aunt, who were both artists, and to her mother, who was passionate about fashion, funky jewelry and interior design.
 At a young age, Beth took drawing and painting lessons, and then turned her creative efforts to fashion design and theatre production in high school.
 She started college pursuing a fine arts degree at the University of Mary Washington, changed her major to Economics, and then went on to get her MBA from the Darden School at the University of Virginia.
 After a full career in the business world, which included expatriate assignments in Seoul, Tokyo and Shanghai, she returned to her creative side.
-Beth was Executive Director of 171 Cedar Arts Center in Corning, NY from 2018 - early 2023.

-Photo courtesy of Wendy Schneider.
+Artist’s photo courtesy of Wendy Schneider.